 Who can apply?

-PostDocs working in the field of Green Hydrogen (GH2) from universities in the extended European Research Area who want to be an active part in one of the four working groups after the end of the fellowship.
+PostDocs who are interested in any topics related to Green Hydrogen (GH2) and want to be an active part in one of the four working groups:

 What can be funded?

 The programme provides funding for a research project or continuing academic training at a state or state-recognised institution of higher education in Germany or a non-university research institute, which is being carried out in agreement with a supervisor in Germany.

 The fellowship grants access to international working groups and allows for active participation and involvement in a group that can continue after the fellowship ends.